agileware/civicrm-sysadm-guide/docs/setup/oauth.md

 * On the OAuth2 client, determine the "Redirect URL" and the "Scopes".
 Copy these to the OAuth2 provider.
 * On the OAuth2 provider, determine the "Client ID" and "Client Secret".
 Copy these to the OAuth2 client.

-In practice, the real-world pages will vary on a case-by-case basis.
+In practice, real-world pages will vary.
+For example: some providers may put all the config information on a single page, and others may split it across multiple pages.
 If you understand the general steps, then you may be able to figure out the details.
-However, we discuss a few specific cases below ([Register the Connection](#register)).
+However, we discuss a few specific cases below (["Register the connection"](#register)).

 ## Enable the module